 One of the most frequently asked questions I get at Resin Obsession is how to properly seal papers and other assorted items before including them in resin.
 Here’s a few of my tips based on what has worked well for me:

-1. I don't know that the sealer itself is as important as how many times you seal.
-I seal everything a minimum of twice and I will do it more if I'm still concerned the item isn't coated well enough.
-We carry the Ultra Seal product, but Mod Podge or Elmer's glue will also work.
+1. I don’t know that the sealer itself is as important as how many times you seal.
+I seal everything a minimum of twice and I will do it more if I’m still concerned the item isn’t coated well enough.
+We carry Ultra Seal and Nunn Design glue, but Mod Podge or Elmer’s glue will also work.

 2. Once you seal, make sure the item is completely dry before inserting into the resin.
 Tacky doesn’t count; it has to be dry.
 If not, the resin can still seep into your piece and cause a water stain.